-- Responsibility for safety procedures belong to every adult member of High Plains Little League. - ➤ Each player, manager, designated coach; umpire shall use proper reasoning and care to prevent injury to him/herself and to others. - Only league approved managers and/or coaches are allowed to practice teams. - Arrangement should be made in advance of all games and practices for emergency medical services.

-- Manager or designated coach per team will have to attend First Aid training. - First-aid kits are issued to each team manager during the pre-season and additional kits will be located at the concession stand and in the storage shed. - ➤ No games or practices will be held when weather or field conditions are poor, particularly when lighting is inadequate. - ➤ Play area will be inspected before games and practices for holes, damage, stones, glass and other foreign objects. - ➤ Team equipment should be stored within the team dugout or behind screens, and not within the area defined by the umpires as "in play" - Only players, managers, coaches and umpires are permitted on the playing field or in the dugout during games and practice sessions.
+- Responsibility for safety procedures belong to every adult member of High Plains Little League. - ➤ Each player, manager, designated coach and umpire shall seek proper reasoning and care to prevent injury to him/herself and to others. - ➤ Only league approved managers and/or coaches are allowed to practice teams. - Arrangement should be made in advance of all games and practices for emergency medical services. - Manager or designated coach per team will have to attend First Aid training and CPR/AED training to be provided by HPLL at a reduced cost.
+Designation of the training will be included on the identification badge worn by all on-field volunteers. - First-aid kits are issued to each team manager during the pre-season and additional kits will be located at the concession stand and in the storage shed. - ➤ No games or practices will be held when weather or field conditions are poor, particularly when lighting is inadequate. - ➤ Play area will be inspected before games and practices for holes, damage, stones, glass and other foreign objects. - > Team equipment should be stored within the team dugout or behind screens, and not within the area defined by the umpires as "in play" - ➤ Only players, managers, coaches and umpires are permitted on the playing field or in the dugout during games and practice sessions.
+All managers and coaches will wear an identification badge at all times while on the field or in the dugout.
+Any individual without an ID badge will be required to be vouched for by HPLL board member or leave the field area. - During warm-up drills, players should be spaced so that no one is endangered by wild throws or missed catches. - All pre-game warm-ups should be performed within the confines of the playing field and not within areas that are frequented by, and thus endangering spectators, (i.e., playing catch, pepper, swinging bats etc.) - ➤ Equipment should be inspected regularly for the condition of the equipment as well as for proper fit.